invisible-college/robot-heart/README.md

 ## Pre-requisites

 This is course is for people who already know Java and need a review, or people who know another programming language and just need to practice syntax.
-If you need a gentler introduction, try Codecademy's new Java track.
+If you need a gentler introduction, try Codecademy's new Java track or wait for our upcoming class: Java basics.

 In this 9-session, 3 week course, you’ll learn the following key concepts.
 You’ll go from being a Java novice to uploading three Android apps to an online store, ready for your adoring fans and future customers.
 Our teaching style will use mob programming so that the whole class codes together, learns by practicing, and stays engaged the whole time.
 You'll receive individual, hands-on attention from our three expert mentors with years of industry and teaching experience.